 40 Years 40 Artists is a specially-commissioned series of conversations with artists that feature in a-n’s archive.
 Conducted by writer Louisa Buck, the interviews chart a-n’s evolution over four decades, providing insight into a broad spectrum of artistic careers, and reflect on issues past and present.

-The first set of interviews focus on artists who came to prominence in the socially and politically turbulent 1980s and whose work engaged with urgent issues of the time, including LGBTQ+ rights, the miners’ strike and riots against institutional racism and unemployment.
-Featured artists include Sunil Gupta, Lis Rhodes, Antony Gormley, Magdalene Odundo, Richard Wilson, Anne Bean, Chila Kumari Singh Burman, Keith Piper, Mona Hatoum, and Brian Catling.
+The first 10 interviews focus on artists who came to prominence in the socially and politically turbulent 1980s and whose work engaged with urgent issues of the time, including LGBTQ+ rights, the miners’ strike and riots against institutional racism and unemployment.
+Featured artists: Sunil Gupta, Lis Rhodes, Antony Gormley, Magdalene Odundo, Richard Wilson, Anne Bean, Chila Kumari Singh Burman, Keith Piper, Mona Hatoum, and Brian Catling.

 a-n at 40